February 16, 2017

-I had an Austin A35 car (I had sold the motorbike).
+I had an Austin A35 car (I sold the motorbike).
 I also had surfboards.
-I’m not quite sure where we put our surfboards on the Volkswagons.
+I’m not quite sure where we put our surfboards on the Volkswagens.
 I was not much good at surfing.
 I enjoyed getting out there and I enjoyed the company, but I wasn’t particularly good at it.
 I enjoyed judo but I wasn’t particularly good at that either.
 I went to Young Farmers Club a bit but I never wanted an executive position.
 I stayed out of that.

-I Played rugby until about 23.
-I Never made any fast friendships through rugby, I was more there for the game.
+I played rugby until about 23.
+I never made any fast friendships through rugby, I was more there for the game.
 Club rugby was never as good as school rugby.
 School rugby was the ultimate.

 I was 24 when I met Pam.
 John Murphy insisted I go down the beach one night just after Christmas, to a dance at the RSA.
-It was not quite boys on one side and girls on the other but there were lots of strangers around.
+It was not quite boys on one side and girls on the other, but there were lots of strangers around.
 Pam must have been staying at the beach cottage.
 We had about a fortnight.
 We got on really well right from the word go.

 My dancing was a bit like my surfing.
 A bit rough and tumble.
 A bit like the judo.
 I guess that’s why I liked rugby.
 I was a very serious young farmer.
 Small talk’s never been my forté.
 We married ten months after meeting.